WICG/turtledove/FLEDGE.md

       'dataVersion': 1, /* Data-Version value from the trusted scoring signals server's response */ }
     ```
-*   extraSellerSignals: Like auctionConfig.sellerSignals, but passed via the [extraSignals](#25-extrasignals-hidden-from-the-page-for-auction-worklets-only) mechanism.
-These are the signals destined for the seller's origin.
+*   extraSellerSignals: Like auctionConfig.sellerSignals, but passed via the [extraSignals](#25-additional-trusted-signals-extrasignals) mechanism.
+These are the signals whose subresource URL ends in `extraSellerSignals`.
+*   extraAuctionSignals: Like auctionConfig.auctionSignals, but passed via the [extraSignals](#25-additional-trusted-signals-extrasignals) mechanism.
+These are the signals whose subresource URL ends in `auctionSignals`.

 The output of `scoreAd()` is an object with the following fields:
 * desirability: Number indicating how desirable this ad is.
 Any value that is zero or negative indicates that the ad cannot win the auction.
 (This could be used, for example, to eliminate any interest-group-targeted ad that would not beat a contextually-targeted candidate.)
 The winner of the auction is the ad object which was given the highest score.